 nrhdlexamples.sib1Demodulate function.
 The algorithm accepts samples at 61.44 MHz, and uses the results from the previous processing stages to locate and demodulate a grid containing CORESET0 and the scheduled SIB1 transmission.
 The MIB results are used to calculate the parameters of CORESET0, which includes the frequency offset, number of resource blocks, and the monitoring occasion.
 The frequency offset is relative to the location of the detected SSB.
 The first stage of data processing is a DDC which performs a frequency shift to center the SIB1 grid and then downsamples to 30.72 MHz - the maximum bandwidth for CORESET0 in FR1.
 The next stage is to wait for the CORESET0 monitoring occasion - the algorithm contains a timing reference that is synchronized with the SSB Detector timing references to identify the next occurance of the monitioring occasion.
 Once the monitoring occasion is reached the received samples are OFDM demodulated to produce a grid CORESET0 resource blocks wide and two slots in duration.

-nrhdlexamples.pdcchDecoding uses the SIB1 grid and the parameters recovered from the previous decoding stages to locate and decode the PDCCH for CORESET0.
-This function returns the DCI message which signals the location of the PDSCH resources allocated to SIB1, and returns a flag indicating whether the DCI was found in the first or second slot of the SIB1 grid.
+nrhdlexamples.pdcchDecoding is used.
+Both methods use the SIB1 grid and the parameters recovered from the previous decoding stages to locate and decode the PDCCH for CORESET0.
+They return the DCI message which signals the location of the PDSCH resources allocated to SIB1, and returns a flag indicating whether the DCI was found in the first or second slot of the SIB1 grid.
 The slot carrying PDSCH and PDSCH for SIB1 is selected from the SIB1 grid and

-nrhdlexamples.pdschDecoding uses the phase corrected slot grid, the DCI message, and other information from the previous decoding stages to locate and decode the PDSCH resources carrying the SIB1 message.
-This funtion returns the SIB1 message bits and the result of the SIB1 CRC check.
+nrhdlexamples.pdschDecoding is used.
+Both methods use the phase corrected slot grid, the DCI message, and other information from the previous decoding stages to locate and decode the PDSCH resources carrying the SIB1 message.
+They return the SIB1 message bits and the result of the SIB1 CRC check.
 A CRC value of 0 indicates successful recovery of the SIB1.